teco-project/teco-core/Sources/TecoPaginationHelpers/Documentation.docc/index.md

 Pagination support for Tencent Cloud APIs.

-## Overview
+## Discussions

-This module has been deprecated and all functionalities were moved into `TecoCore`.
+This module has been deprecated and all functionalities were moved into Teco Core.